apof/Recommendation-System/README.md

 This is a 3-part project.

--->In the first part, I implemented an LSH data structure for eucledian and cosine metric, which is designed for efficient range search and nn (nearest neighbors) search in high dimensions.
+-->In the first part, I implemented an LSH data structure for euclidian and cosine metric, which is designed for efficient range search and nn (nearest neighbors) search in high dimensions.
 Another hybrid LSH alternative has been implemented.
 It is based on random-projection theory, as it stores similar items at the same tops of a hypercube.
 It requires less space and remains as effective as the classic LSH.
 For the evaluation of the models, maximum fraction of true and approximate nn is being computed.